My Life as a Turkey

 "My Life as a Turkey" is a television episode that premiered in 2011 in the UK on BBC (season 30 of the series Natural World, August 1) and in the US on PBS (season 30 of the series Nature, November 16).
 It won an Emmy Award for Outstanding Nature Programming.
 It was based on the book Illumination in the Flatwoods by Joe Hutto, who also co-wrote and hosted the TV program.

 Synopsis

 My Life as a Turkey describes how Hutto raised a brood of wild turkeys.
+Hutto narrates over a recreation of his time living with turkeys with Jeff Palmer playing Hutto.
 They imprinted on him as they came out of the egg.
 He then led them on walks through the Florida woods.
 He describes how he learned their language and was impressed by their instincts and native intelligence.
 Eventually, after about a year, they became independent of him.
 The film shows footage of turkeys at all these ages, and is a re-enactment of the material described in Hutto's book.

+Development

+In order to get the footage of Palmer living with wild Turkeys, PBS recreated Hutto's entire experiment over the course of a year with actor Jeff Palmer imprinting and living with the turkeys.
+Hutto stated in an interview that they were extremely lucky to have turkeys that had similar personalities to the ones in his book.